lakras/bio-helper-scripts/README.md

    _Usage: `perl summarize_numerical_columns.pl [tab-separated table] "[column title]" "[another column title]" [etc.] > [output table path]`_

+- [`combine_columns.pl`](/tables/combine_columns.pl): Combines each selected pair of columns into one column with all values.
+Does not merge values.
+See script for example inputs and outputs.

+   _Usage: `perl combine_columns.pl [input table] [list of tab-separated groups of titles of columns to combine, one group per line] > [output table path]`_

 - [`merge_columns.pl`](/tables/merge_columns.pl): Merges selected columns.
 Reports any conflicts.

    _Usage: `perl merge_columns.pl [table to merge] "[title of column to merge]" "[title of another column to merge]" "[title of another column to merge]" [etc.] > [output table path]`_